FifoF/novelette/README.md

 Expected release late March 2023 (moved to mid-April).

+UPDATE, April 9, 2023: Fixed some typos in the html (Thanks!).
+Implemented some experimental code changes.
+The experiments work for me, but because they are quite radical, more testing is needed.
+If they withstand the tests, potential users will be so happy!

 UPDATE, April 7, 2023: Getting closer.
 Re-activated language support for more Western European languages.
 No big issues remain, although there may